TheLogicMaster/switch-gdx/README.md

 generated code and call stack, null fields can be found and traced back to Java source code by looking at the `__CN1_DEBUG_INFO` macro line numbers.
 Code changes may lead to additional classes being included by the transpiler, in which case the CLion CMake project needs to be reloaded using `Tools/Cmake/Reload CMake Project` or it won't compile.
+If using Windows, the devkitPro MinGW toolchain has to be selected under the project build settings.

 ## Features implemented
 - Regex (RegExodus)